the-gauss/tiny-projects-ml/movies/README.md

 3. **Data Preparation**: Prepares the input data for the model.
 Supports CSV files, text files, single strings, and lists of strings (only in Jupyter Notebooks).
 4. **Prediction**: Runs the model on the preprocessed data and prints the predictions.

+**The predictions will be a list of binary integer labels, 0 for negative and 1 for positive review.
+E.g. [1 1 0] represents first two reviews were positive while the last was negative.**

 ## Troubleshooting

 If you encounter any issues, please ensure that: